 Harrisburg University of Science and Technology is a private, not-for-profit organization providing instruction, research, and service to the community.
 The University is governed by a Board of Trustees.
 The immediate regulation and direction of the academic, research, and service activities of the University are delegated by the Board of Trustees to the President and the faculty of the University.
-A listing of the faculty, administration, and staff are available at https://harrisburgu.edu/faculty-and-staff-listing/
+A listing of the administration, staff, and full-time and part-time faculty, their titles, and areas of instruction are available at the University website at: https://harrisburgu.edu/faculty-and-staff-listing/